Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 If you have something you want to confess now or get off your chest, do it now while no one is around.
 Remember, what you press into snow will disappear.
 Snow is a good safeguard for secrets because it disappears.

-Maybe write down something that’s been troubling you that you would like to let go.
+Maybe write down something that’s been troubling you that you would like to let go of.
 Now is a perfect time to seek forgiveness.
 Write your secret and place it in a sealed envelope.
 This letter is just for you.
 Come back to it at another time to see if you’ve let go of your grudge a little more or even forgotten it.
 You can throw away this letter or shred it if you feel like that would help you to let go.

 Try to let snow cleanse you.
 Let positive energy come into the crown of your head.
 This whole meditation exercise should activate your crown chakra.

-After you write or speak your message, sit in silence for ten minutes or so not focusing on anything in particular.
+After you write or speak your message, sit in silence for ten minutes or so, not focusing on anything in particular.
 Try to blank your mind.
 When something pops up in your head, push it back by saying:

 “I’m letting snow wash it away” or “I choose forgiveness.“

-To end the meditation place your hands on opposite shoulders.
+To end the meditation, place your hands on opposite shoulders.
 Hug yourself.
 Take two deep breaths.
 Say to yourself, “I am thankful for this time I had today.
 I am open to finding new wisdom.”

 Lay your hands out before you, palms open.
 Take a couple of breaths.
-Fold your hands together and give yourself an encouragement to start the next phase of your day or night.
+Fold your hands together and give yourself encouragement to start the next phase of your day or night.